 Pro tips: Make sure you maintain an upright posture throughout the movement and perform each rep in a controlled manner.

-3. Dumbbell Sumo Cossack Squat
+3. Dumbbell Cossack Squat

-How to perform:
+Steps to perform:

 - Holding one dumbbell in each hand (to your shoulder level), stand straight with your feet two times wider than your shoulder-width apart and toes pointing slightly outward, 30-45 degrees.